Edge2G/archlinux-cheatsheet/configuration.md

 ```
 ---

-Now the system is ready for general use, but it lacks a graphical environment and an audio server, which is discussed in the [media section](media.md).
+Now the system is ready for general use, and you can log in with your own account, but it lacks a graphical environment and an audio server, which is discussed in the [media section](media.md).